 Our Occult Innards

-Madame Helena Blavatsky, one of the founders of the religion called Theosophy, was Rudolf Steiner’s mentor.
+Madame Helena Blavatsky, one of the founders of the religion called Theosophy, was effectively Rudolf Steiner’s mentor.
 If Steiner never sat at her feet, he was nonetheless powerfully affected by her spiritual vision; his own teachings derive, to a large extent, from hers.
 The title of Madame Blavatsky’s magnum opus is, tellingly, THE SECRET DOCTRINE.
 Many religions, certainly including Blavatsky’s Theosophy and Steiner’s Anthroposophy, place great emphasis on their “secrets” and “mysteries.”
 Generally, possession of “mystery knowledge” is supposed to be confined to initiates — insiders, the select few.
 The thrill of possessing privileged, holy knowledge is great among true believers.
 To be an initiate is to be saved, one of the elect, one of the wise, one of the good.